vmware-archive/vmware-cloud-director-ui-components/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 This is where you'll see changes made in [components](./projects/components)

+### Route Analyzer (./projects/route-analyzer) `@vcd/route-analyzer`

+Route Analyzer statically analyzes angular source code and generates a json file with all the available routes, including the ones from lazy loaded modules.
+See its [README](projects/route-analyzer/README.md) for further details

 ## Peer Dependencies